9661328/programming-1-portfolio/index.md

 #### Calculator

-Description: An OOP calculator to do simple calculations, with the design based on a TI-84 Plus CE graphing calculator.
+An OOP calculator to do simple calculations, with the design based on a TI-84 Plus CE graphing calculator.

 | Source code | Windows x32 | Windows x64 | macOS |
 |:-----------:|:-----------:|:-----------:|:-----:|